How to Safely Remove Chimneys from Properties

 2. Bolts need to be drilled into sound brickwork and not mortar joints, with the condition of the brickwork critical.

-3. A plate (10mm steel plate, for example) needs to be placed on top of the brackets which prevents soot and debris falling from the remaining chimney.
+3. A plate (10mm steel plate, for example) needs to be placed on top of the brackets which prevents soot and debris from falling from the remaining chimney.

 4. The minimum height of the remained chimney breast below needs to be equal to or greater than the height of brickwork above the roofline.